CyrusRoshan/sparked/README.md

 * Sparked will automatically download, build, verify, and deploy to arduino if the .ino file passes verification.
 If not, sparked will send an error through slack
 * While running, sparked will stream output from serial output to the slack channel.
 An optional delay is recommended to be set, otherwise it will default to 1000 ms (will aggregate data from the past 1000 ms and post as one message)

+##Slack Integration:
+* sparked can send serial output to slack
+* use "

 <br>

 ##Setup: